-China caught stockpiling military equipment amid tension
+China caught stockpiling military equipment amid tensions with India

 Much speculation surrounds Beijing's border push.
 Some analysts argue it appears part of a general effort to secure all of its borders.
 Others point to recent Indian road and bridge building efforts, themselves intended to match recent Chinese infrastructure works.

-"Controlling the source and course of rivers that run from Ladakh also provides a great deal of environmental security for China, as the Himalayan mountains in the region are an important source of water to the areas below them on either side," says Stratfor analyst Sim Tack.
+"Controlling the source and course of rivers that run from Ladakh also provides a great deal of environmental security for China, as the Himalayan mountains in the region are an important source of water to the areas below them on either side," Stratfor analyst Sim Tack says.

-Previous satellite imagery taken shortly after the May-June confrontation appeared to show some 10,000 Chinese troops crossing the Line of Actual Control (LAC) to seize disputed territory in the 'no-man's land' beyond.
+Previous satellite imagery taken shortly after the May-June confrontation appeared to show some 10,000 Chinese troops crossing the Line of Actual Control (LAC) to seize disputed territory in the "no-man's land" beyond.

 After the clash, flooding in the Galwan Valley appears to have forced the Chinese troops to retreat to their staging area.

-This was but the most dramatic confrontation, with other incidents being reported at Pangong Lake in the Hotsprings area and near Kaku La in Sikkim district.
+This was the most dramatic confrontation.
+Other incidents were reported at Pangong Lake in the Hotsprings area and near Kaku La in Sikkim district.

-"There is credible evidence to suggest that both China and India have (since) significantly reinforced their positions on their respective sides of the de facto border," an International Institute of Strategic Studies (IISS) states.
+"There is credible evidence to suggest that both China and India have [since] significantly reinforced their positions on their respective sides of the de facto border," an International Institute of Strategic Studies (IISS) states.

 In May, commercial satellites revealed towed artillery and tanks, probably from the PLA's 6th Mechanised Division, gathering at military facilities in Tibet.

-However, the study's author, Research Fellow for Defence and Military Analysis Henry Boyd, did not believe these initial deployments were cause for concern.
+However, the study's author, Research Fellow for Defence and Military Analysis Henry Boyd, did not believe the initial deployments were cause for concern.

-"The current clashes should be seen as a continuation of a trend of incidents that occur each spring, when snow in this mountainous region thaws and opportunistic gains can be made on either side of the disputed border," Mr Boyd wrote.
+"The current clashes should be seen as a continuation of a trend of incidents that occur each spring, when snow in this mountainous region thaws and opportunistic gains can be made on either side of the disputed border," Boyd wrote.

 Enduring the winter will be a major test for forces on both sides of the Line of Control.
 The first to reactivate will likely hold the upper hand.

-"China initially launched its military push into Ladakh in May, when the region's snow- and ice-covered valleys had just started to thaw," Mr Tack says.
+"China initially launched its military push into Ladakh in May, when the region's snow- and ice-covered valleys had just started to thaw," Tack says.

 "But as winter begins to settle in November, the entire region will once again be covered in deep snow, which will make a continued build-up of both Chinese infrastructure and troops in Ladakh difficult."